 So can you take water on a plane and, if not, what are the alternatives?

-The TSA (Transportation Security Administration) rules regarding taking liquids through an airport security checkpoint are very strictly adhered to and these rules apply to taking water through airport security too.
+The TSA (Transportation Security Administration) rules regarding taking any liquids through an airport security checkpoint, including water, are very strictly adhered to.

-The TSA liquid rule states that you cannot take any liquids in containers that are larger than 3.4 fluid ounces (100 ml) through airport security.
+The TSA liquid rule states that you cannot take any liquids in containers that are larger than 3.4 fluid ounces (100 ml) including water, through airport security, irrespective of whether the bottle is sealed or not.
 Those liquids that are within those dimensions must be carried with other liquids into a quart-sized, resealable clear plastic bag.

 It is the size of the container, not the amount of liquid in it that counts!